Endless waiting.

 The Solution: How to fix California’s healthcare system

-If hospitals are able to spend that much to pay executives and play the financial markets, why aren’t they able to invest in necessary medical equipment, adequate staffing, or quality patient care?
+If clinics are able to spend that much to pay executives and play the financial markets, why aren’t they able to invest in necessary medical equipment, adequate staffing, or quality patient care?
 Because of old-fashioned corporate greed, our healthcare system is being severely mismanaged, but it doesn’t have to be that way.
 It’s time to address the elephant in the waiting room.

 Put Patients Over Profits

-Invest In Hospital Workers
+Invest In Healthcare Workers

 Train The Next Gen of Caregivers